-Based on review of material submitted with the NOP and review of aerial photography, at least one drainage feature traverses the site.
+Based on review of material submitted with the NOP, drainage features may traverse some of the parcels within the Project's scope.
 Depending on how the Project is designed and constructed, it is likely that the Project applicant will need to notify CDFW per Fish and Game Code section 1602.
-Fish and Game Code section 1602 requires an entity to notify CDFW prior to commencing any activity that may do one or more of the following: substantially divert or obstruct the natural flow of any river, stream, or lake; substantially change or use any material from the bed, channel or bank of any river, stream, or lake; or deposit debris, waste or other materials that could pass into any river, stream, or lake.
+Fish and Game Code section 1602 requires anentity to notify CDFW prior to commencing any activity that may do one or more of the following: substantially divert or obstruct the natural flow of any river, stream, or lake; substantially change or use any material from the bed, channel or bank of any river, stream, or lake; or deposit debris, waste or other materials that could pass into any river, stream, or lake.
 Please note that "any river, stream or lake" includes those that are episodic (i.e., those that are dry for periods of time) as well as those that are perennial (i.e., those that flow year-round).
-This includes ephemeral streams, desert washes, and watercourses with a subsurface flow.
+This includes ephemeral streams, desert washes, andwatercourses with a subsurface flow.